XL-SHAO/Drupella-YOLO/README.md

 ---

 ## Overall workflow
-The workflow consists of four stages:

-1. Field survey and underwater image acquisition;
-2. Dataset preparation and expert annotation;
-3. Object detection using Drupella-YOLO; and
-4. Post-detection abundance and scale-referenced size estimation.
+The workflow consists of four stages.
+First, field surveys were conducted to acquire underwater images.
+Second, the dataset was prepared and annotated by experts.
+Third, object detection was performed using Drupella-YOLO.
+Finally, the detection results were used for abundance quantification and scale-referenced size estimation.

 <p align="center">
   <img src="images/flowchart.jpg" alt="Overall workflow of the proposed framework for automated *Drupella* spp. detection and post-detection quantification" width="95%">